shariq1989/cookbook/content/recipe/rindsgulasch.md

 #### What can I serve with rindsgulasch?

-I normally serve rindsgulasch with egg noodles, but you could also serve it up with a side of roasted potatoes, mashed potatoes, or a traditional spätzle.
+I serve rindsgulasch with egg noodles to my family; you could also pair them with roasted potatoes, mashed potatoes, or a traditional spätzle.

 #### Can I freeze rindsgulasch?

-Yes, you can.
-First, allow the dish to cool completely and then add it to a freezer-safe container.
-Rindsgulasch will freeze for up to 3 months.
-When you’re ready to eat, let it defrost in the refrigerator overnight.
+First, allow the dish to cool completely and the stew to a freezer-safe container or bag.
+It will freeze for up to 3 months.
+When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm it on a stovetop and prepare your sides.

+Note: I would freeze the goulash separately and then prepare fresh noodles when I am ready to eat it again.

 ### INSTANT POT INSTRUCTIONS: STEP-BY-STEP